open-vela/nuttx_libs_libm_libmcs/README.md

 ### Documentation Entry Point

-If you are a system engineer interested in assessing the possibility to include the LibmCS in your software project you may start reading the:
+If you are a software architect interested in assessing the possibility to include the LibmCS in your software project you may start reading the:

 - Software Release Document (OR-SRelD.00-ML)

-If you are a product assurance engineer interested in the aspects for the delta-qualification of the LibmCS for your specific project you may start reading the:
+If you are a software product assurance engineer interested in the aspects for the delta-qualification of the LibmCS for your specific project you may start reading the:

 - Qualification Guideline (OP-QG.00-ML)

 If you are a software engineer interested in using the library in your software project you can continue reading the following section and taking a look at the Software User Manual available in this repository.

+*Note*: The OR-SRelD.00-ML and OP-QG.00-ML documents are accessible through the [ESA ESSR (European Space Software Repository)](https://essr.esa.int/) site, which is accessible to all ESA member states.
+Search this site for LibmCS.

 ### Programmer's Entry Point